 9. Start a Blog About Your App

-Blog is one of the best ways to promote your app and share information by posting regularly.
+Blogging is one of the best ways to promote your app and share information by posting at regularly scheduled intervals.
 A great tip from Lalit Sharma, the owner of Ranking By SEO, is to launch a blog as soon as the website for your app is up.

 “Sharing your experiences creating the app will engage readers.
 They’ll feel included in the process, and you can get great feedback with people interacting with the posts.
 It’ll also build interest in your application and become a place where you can communicate with the users, even after launching the app.”